 The Ecosia eco search engine is available in 27 languages including English, Chinese, and German.
 It is available as a web browser and can be downloaded and installed as a mobile app on iOS and Android devices.

 The search engine can be accessed by internet users all over the world including users in China where the internet is highly censored thanks to the Great Firewall.
 As the eco search engine uses Bing results and advertisements as its results, this presents a unique platform for Chinese users to search results, come in contact with new brands, and aid environmental efforts.

 How transparent is the business model of Ecosia?

 The unused 20 percent of the advertising revenue, as 80 percent is donated towards the reforestation project, is put into a reserve fund for unplanned future events.
-In a situation where the reserves are not used, the funds are channelled back into the project’s reforestation fund.
+In a situation where the reserves are not used, the funds are channeled back into the project’s reforestation fund.

 Additionally, in October 2018, the founder and developer of the eco search engine Christian Kroll gave part of his shares of the company to the Purpose Foundation.
 By so doing, Kroll and consequently, the co-owner of Ecosia Tim Schumacher gave up their rights to take out profits from Ecosia or to sell the company.

 Ecosia considers itself a privacy-friendly eco search engine, stating that they are “interested in trees, not your data.”
 Every search carried out on the search engine is SSL encrypted and not saved.
 Unlike Google, which uses Google Analytics to track user behaviors, Ecosia does not use tracking tools nor does it create personal profiles based on user behavior.
 Thus, users do not have to worry about the company selling their data to companies for their adverts.

 What are the benefits of Ecosia to the world?